Every day is an adventure with a toddler.

 You Toddler May Show Love Using One of These 10 Methods

-Here are 10 things that show us parents that our toddlers love us!
+Here are 10 things that show us that our toddlers love us!

 Cuddling is one of the most popular ways your toddler expresses their affection for you.
 They may want to cuddle up with you for warmth, comfort, and so much more when they are injured, asleep, or just plain quiet.

 Some toddlers, particularly those with sensory issues, may not like to be touched.
-This is completely normal!
+This is entirely normal!

 Most toddlers love kisses – the sloppier, the better!
 It’s a classic sign of love!

 These big, wet kisses are a clear way that your child is showing that they love you.
-When you give kisses to your toddler, they are learning that is a clear form of affection.
+When you give your toddler kisses, they learn that it is a clear form of affection.

 Enjoy those big sloppy kisses while you can.

-There are few moments in life that are as precious as hearing your kid laugh – especially for the first time.
+Few moments in life are as precious as hearing your kid laugh – especially for the first time.

-This is a sound of pure, uninhibited joy, and it is a great indicator that your toddler loves you.
+This is a sound of pure, uninhibited joy and a great indicator that your toddler loves you.

 We laugh and grin the most when we are around those who make us feel the greatest, and even if your toddler cannot yet speak, they may still laugh to express their enjoyment and affection.